Creative-Geek/Knitty/README.md

 <br>

+> **⚠️ ALPHA VERSION WARNING ⚠️**
+>
+> **This entire project is currently in ALPHA stage and should be considered experimental.**
+> Both the FastAPI backend and Streamlit GUI are under active development and not recommended for production use.
+> Use at your own risk for testing and experimentation purposes only.

 ## 🚀 Overview

 Knitty is a production-ready AI-powered CV tailoring system that optimizes resumes for specific job postings.
 The system analyzes your existing CV alongside a target job posting, then generates an optimized version that better aligns with the job requirements while maintaining authenticity and professional quality.

 You can access Knitty through:

-- **🖥️ Web GUI**: User-friendly Streamlit interface for interactive CV enhancement
-- **⚙️ API**: RESTful FastAPI backend for programmatic access and integration
+- **⚙️ FastAPI Backend** (⚠️ ALPHA): RESTful API for programmatic access and integration
+- **🖥️ Streamlit GUI** (⚠️ ALPHA): User-friendly web interface for interactive CV enhancement

+> **⚠️ Both interfaces are experimental and in active development.**

 ## ✨ Key Features